An analysis of the stationary operation of atomic clocks: A model of atomic clocks

-It is rather surprising that an important feature of clock operation can be demonstrated in a trivial case $K_t = 1$.
+It is rather surprising that many important features of clock operation can be demonstrated in a case $K_t = 1$.
 The stochastic process $y(t)$ simplifies significantly.
 The relative frequency error $y(t)$ is constant in the intervals $(nT,\,(n+1)T)$ and jumps on its boundary.
-Its value inside the interval was denoted by $y_n$ and the jump at the right side of the interval is $\hat{ \bar{y}}_n = \hat y_n$.
+We recall that its value inside the interval was denoted by $y_n$ and the jump at the right side of the interval is $\hat{ \bar{y}}_n = \hat y_n$.
 Eq.~(\ref{MainProcess}) takes a form

 \comment{The Markovian process $\varphi_n$ has a simple transition map }